 You can also use a wax warmer to melt scented waxes that will fill the air with fragrance.
 They have larger ones you can set on the counter or smaller ones that plug into an electrical outlet like a nightlight.

-I’ve used the larger ones for my kitchen and smaller ones in both of my bathrooms.
+I’ve used the larger ones for my kitchen and the smaller ones in both of my bathrooms.

 Some popular scents include;